horup/bevy_web/readme.md

 `bevy_web_client` provides web-socket client functionality, allowing connection to a websocket server.

 Messages are sent back and forth using the bevy event system.

+In addition files and folders under 'public' is served.